 One of the most basic, but important hand tools for any commercial kitchen is the knife.
-With so many types of knives, it can sometimes be difficult to decide which knife is best.
+With so many different types of knives, it can sometimes be difficult to decide which knife is best.
 A quality knife that's matched to the task at hand can increase productivity in your kitchen and provide better results.
 We offer a great selection of commercial kitchen knives to match any task and budget!

 |Bolster||The bolster is only found on forged knives.
 It is a thick band of steel between the heel and the handle that helps balance the knife and prevents the user's hand from slipping across the blade.|